 I am sure all of your wonderful bakers can make a decent vegan or raw cake.
-But let me tell you from my years of experience, there are still big differences when it comes to taste, consistency and colour.
-I am not saying I am a pro (seriously I am not, it’s all just experiments) but with many years of baking successes and epic fails there are some ingredients that really make a difference when it comes to taste.
+But speaking from years of experience, there are still big differences when it comes to taste, consistency and colour in vegan cakes.
+And things can get tricky since you don’t rely and traditional ingredients sometimes like eggs.
+Surely, I am not a pro (seriously I am not, it’s all just experiments) but with many years of baking successes and epic fails there are some ingredients that help to elevate your cakes!
 And you might even use some of those ingredients already but for those who are new in the vegan/raw baking game this could really make your creations stand out.
-So these are the ingredients I use to make my cakes super delish:
+So these are the 8 Ingredients That Make Any Vegan Cake Even Tastier:

-- Real ground vanilla – when I started baking I always used store-bought vanilla essence but at some point I opted for real ground vanilla which is basically what you will get when scraping out a vanilla pod.
+When I started baking I always used store-bought vanilla essence.
+But at some point I opted for real ground vanilla which is basically what you will get when scraping out a vanilla pod.
 And wow, was I amazed what beautiful vanilla punch this added to my raw cakes.
 Trust me on this, real ground vanilla is the real deal.
 It is so worth it.
-I know is not on the cheap side of things but you only need very little of it, it tastes amazing and you know exactly what you are putting into your body ( which is real food and not a reconstituted essence).
+Real Vanilla is not on the cheap side of things but you only need very little of it and it adds so much flavor.
+Plus, you know exactly what you are putting into your body – which is real food and not a reconstituted essence.

-- Creamed coconut (also known as coconut cream concentrate) – this is neither coconut milk nor coconut oil.
+This is neither coconut milk nor coconut oil.
 It is the unsweetened dehydrated fresh meat of a mature coconut, ground to a semi-solid white creamy paste.
-It is sold in the form of a hard white block which can be stored at room temperature.
-It usually requires a bit of melting before using it for cakes.
+You can buy coconut butter in form of a solid piece which can be stored at room temperature.
+Then it requires a bit of melting before you can use it in your recipes.
 You will find that this is a wonderful ingredient for cakes: it adds flavour, you can use it as a butter replacer, use it in chocolate making, and to give your raw cake or bars a firm consistency so they keep their shape when cutting.
 Creamed coconut is heat sensitive meaning that once you melt it and add it to your cake/frosting and transfer it to the fridge it firms up nicely.
 And this is what makes it so perfect for raw cakes.